SebEyes/BioExplorer.jl/README.md

 ## Introduction

-BioExplore.jl is a powerful Julia package designed for biodiversity analysis and exploration.
+BioExplorer.jl is a powerful Julia package designed for biodiversity analysis and exploration.
 This comprehensive toolkit offers a wide range of functions and tools to facilitate the study of biodiversity patterns, species richness, abundance, and ecological metrics.
-Whether you are a researcher, conservationist, or data enthusiast, BioExplore.jl empowers you to delve into the intricacies of biodiversity data, enabling deeper insights and informed decision-making for the preservation and understanding of our natural world.
+Whether you are a researcher, conservationist, or data enthusiast, BioExplorer.jl empowers you to delve into the intricacies of biodiversity data, enabling deeper insights and informed decision-making for the preservation and understanding of our natural world.

 ## Features